-For a lot of cases an implant is an ideal long term solution to consider for tooth replacement if you have a missing tooth or teeth.
-Implants feel like natural teeth so you can eat, drink, talk and smile as normal.
+In many cases an implant is an ideal, long-term solution when replacing a missing tooth (or teeth), and is therefore worth considering.
+Implants feel like natural teeth, and they allow you to eat, drink, talk, and smile as normal.

-Implants do not cause damage to the teeth either side and are a great alternative for patients that do not get on with dentures.
-To discuss implants in more detail book in for a chat with your dentist and explore if this would be the right option for you.
+Implants do not cause damage to the teeth on either side and are a great alternative for patients who do not get on well with dentures.
+To discuss implants in more detail please make an appointment for a chat with your dentist – together you can explore your options.

-A dental implant is an artificial tooth (crown) placed on top of a titanium ‘root’ that is placed into the jaw bone.
-Titanium is the perfect material for the implant as it has been proven to work well with the body.
-The titanium root provides a substitute for the root of the tooth underneath the gum and gives a stable support for the crown to be attached to on top.
-You can choose a crown tailored to your own preference.
+A dental implant is an artificial tooth (crown) which is mounted on top of a titanium ‘root’.
+The implant is placed in the jawbone.
+Titanium is the perfect material for implants, as it has been proven to work well with the body.
+The titanium root acts as a substitute for the natural root and is situated beneath the gum.
+The root provides a stable support for the crown which is fitted on top.
+You can choose a crown that is tailored to your preferences.

 Root canal treatment (also called endodontics) is needed when the blood or nerve supply of the tooth (known as the pulp) is infected through decay or injury.
 If the pulp becomes infected, the infection may spread through the root canal system of the tooth.
 This may eventually lead to an abscess.
 If root canal treatment (RCT) is not carried out, then the infection will spread and the tooth may need to be taken out.

 The aim of the treatment is to remove all infection from the root canal(s).
 The root is then cleaned and filled to prevent any further infection.
 Root canal treatment is a skilled and time-consuming procedure.
 Most courses of treatment will involve more than one visit to your dentist.
 At the first appointment, the infected pulp is removed.
 Any abscesses, which may be present, can also be drained at this time.
-The canal(s) are then cleaned and a temporary filling is placed with medicine inside the root lining to allow the tooth to settle.
+The canal(s) are then cleaned and a temporary filling, with medicine, is placed inside the root lining to allow the tooth to settle.
 On the second visit, the root canal(s) are then cleaned again and shaped ready for the permanent filling.
-An x-ray is taken, and plans can be made for a crown to be placed over the tooth to protect it.
+An x-ray is taken, and plans can be made for a crown to be placed over the tooth in order to protect it.

-A root treated tooth will be more brittle than a natural tooth and so, for the majority of cases we recommend placing a crown over the remaining tooth to ensure that it is protected.
+A root-treated tooth will be more brittle than a normal tooth.
+We therefore recommend, in the majority of cases, that a crown be placed over the remaining tooth in order to protect it.
 Once the tooth is crowned it can be treated like any other tooth.
-It is important to maintain good oral hygiene at home and cut down on sugar frequency in your diet to prevent failure of the treatment through decay.
-Seeing your dentist for regular check-ups will help keep things on track.
+It is important to maintain good oral hygiene at home and to cut down on sugar intake in your diet so as to prevent failure of the treatment through decay.
+Visiting your dentist for regular check-ups will help you to keep on track.

 The health of your gums is vital to the health of your teeth, and knowing how to brush and floss effectively will keep your gums in good shape.
-Gum disease describes swelling, soreness or infection of the gums that support the teeth.
+Gum disease can produce swelling, soreness, or infection of the gums that support the teeth.
 There are two main forms of gum disease: gingivitis and periodontal disease.

-Gingivitis means inflammation of the gums.
-This is when the gums around the teeth become very red and swollen due to plaque build up on the teeth.
-Plaque is the soft, white sticky stuff that builds up on our teeth.
-Plaque contains bacteria, and if it isn’t removed then it irritates the gum.
-Often the swollen gums bleed when they are brushed during cleaning.
-Gingivitis is reversible!
-The plaque that causes the gums to be inflamed just needs to be removed, so that the gums can heal and become healthy again.
+Gingivitis causes inflammation of the gums.
+This happens when the gums around the teeth become very red and swollen due to the build up of plaque on the teeth.
+Plaque is soft, white, sticky stuff that accumulates on your teeth.
+It contains bacteria, and if it’s not removed it irritates the gums.
+Often the swollen gums will bleed when being brushed.
+But gingivitis is reversible – you just need to get rid of the plaque!
+Once the plaque is removed the gums can recover and become healthy once again.